jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (ii) has been granted an exemption under section 38 or 39:
   (b) any child aged under 6 years if the Secretary has reasonable grounds to believe that the child—
-    (i) is unlikely to attend an early childhood service; and (ii) is likely to benefit from attending the early childhood service.
+    (i) is unlikely to attend an early childhood service; and (ii) is likely to benefit from attending the early childhood service:
+  (c) a researcher.
 (2) For the purposes of this clause, student includes a student who is studying in a jurisdiction described in section 455(2)﻿(b) and who is receiving teaching and assessment of NCEA standards in that jurisdiction.

 ### 4 Use of national student numbers